cMadan/ElGateau/README.md

 			+ Record key press sequences and RT

 		- Build some basic data logging functions
+			+ Maybe this should be a nested class?
 			+ Open log file, parse subject ID with sys.argv
 				- only if None input, else use provided subject ID
 			+ Log all responses to a given trial (and RT), based on key listener primitive